 The University places emphasis on enabling you to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 With study skills embedded into the early stages of the course to help promote apprentice achievement and confidence with learning and assessment.

 At the core of the Nursing Associate programme is learning in a range of clinical settings, learning in the real world which facilitates work-readiness, personal and professional development.
 Mandatory work-based learning equates to 50% of the programme credit for each year.
-Nursing Associate placements will be arranged by the Work-Based Learning Support Office and will run throughout each semester across the year, with experiences normally in a minimum of two practice placements each year, this includes a primary placement where you are employed and an alternative placement.
+Placement Support Team: Nursing, Midwifery, and Allied Health (PLAST) and will run throughout each semester across the year, with experiences normally in a minimum of two practice placements each year, this includes a primary placement where you are employed and an alternative placement.
 The use of ‘spokes’ will also maximise the learning opportunities offered by diverse and non-traditional settings, offering exposure to opportunities to care for people across the lifespan, with mental and physical health needs and learning disabilities.

 While completing work-based learning you will have protected learning time and be supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for these roles.

-You will be provided with opportunity to complete skills and simulated learning activities in our excellent simulation suite, replicating hospital and community settings.
-You will be allocated 2 weeks (37 hours per week) in each year for skills and simulation teaching, which includes role play, ‘hands on’ practical skills sessions using a range of simulation manikins, video recording and playback.
+You will be provided with the opportunity to complete skills and simulated learning activities in our excellent simulation suite, replicating hospital and community settings.
+You will be allocated 2 weeks (37 hours per week) in each year for skills and simulation teaching, which includes role-play, hands-on practical skills sessions using a range of simulation manikins, video recording and playback.